deanturpin/germs.dev/posts/repairs.md

 34mm manual, ~200&deg; ammplitude.
 Consolidate with a similar Rone with a date.
 Thinking I'll just initially take the barrel from the second one.
 Might consider a new mainspring for the second if it's looking OK after a clean.

 ### Date version
-- Extremely dirty and smells of rabbits (been in a loft)
-- Looks like it's been dipped in grease
+Extremely dirty and smells of rabbits (been in a loft).
+Appears to have been dipped in grease.

-- Chipped dial
+- [x] Clean dial
+- [ ] Clean and service
+- [ ] Measure crystal
-- Cracked crystal
+- [ ] Replace crystal

 ### No date version
 Runs for a couple of hours but the mainspring seems to be broken.

 - [x] Polywatch
 - [x] New strap -- black Milanese bracelet
+- [ ] New cannon pinion
 - [ ] New mainspring (slips after a few winds)
 - [ ] New gasket
 - [ ] Service